M

 SUNRISE Safety Assurance Framework

-1. Since the scenario creation and formatting occurs in individual Scenario Databases (SCDB), the initial input carrying the test objectives, ODD & behaviour requirements and external requirements will be fed directly into the ‘process for creating concrete test scenario with their test objectives’.
+1. Since the scenario creation and formatting occurs in individual Scenario Databases (SCDB), the Input block information containing the test objectives, ODD & behaviour requirements and external requirements, will be fed directly into the Query & Concretise block.

-2. These external requirements will then be used to query into individual SCDBs via the SUNRISE federated layer, and logical or concrete scenarios will be then returned.
+2. These external requirements will then be used to query individual SCDBs via the SUNRISE DF, and logical or concrete scenarios will be then returned.
 It is at this step that scenarios hosted within SCDBs become test scenarios, because it is associated with the intended testing purposes upon the retrieval from the scenario databases.

 3. If the returned scenarios are at the logical level (i.e., parameters are described in ranges)

-1. the first function of the block will create concrete scenario with concrete parameter values.
+1. the first function of the block will create a concrete scenario with concrete parameter values.

 2. the second function of the block will then combine the concrete test scenario with further test objectives.